Tour de France: 1904–1939

 By the end of the 1920s, Desgrange believed he could not beat what he believed were the underhand tactics of bike factories.
 When in 1929 the Alcyon team contrived to get Maurice De Waele to win even though he was sick, he said, "My race has been won by a corpse".
 In 1930, Desgrange again attempted to take control of the Tour from teams, insisting competitors enter in national teams rather than trade teams and that competitors ride plain yellow bicycles that he would provide, without a maker's name.
 There was no place for individuals in the post-1930s teams, and so Desgrange created regional teams, generally from France, to take in riders who would not otherwise have qualified.
 The original touriste-routiers mostly disappeared, but some were absorbed into regional teams.
-In 1936, Desgrange had a prostate operation.
-At the time, two operations were needed; the Tour de France was due to fall between them.
-Desgrange persuaded his surgeon to let him follow the race.
-The second day proved too much, and, in a fever at Charleville, he retired to his château at Beauvallon.

 Desgrange died at home on the Mediterranean coast on 16 August 1940.
 The race was taken over by his deputy, Jacques Goddet.
 The Tour was again disrupted by War after 1939, and did not return until 1947.